Skip to main content

 FactorConsiderations

-ObservabilityAZEL/RADEC for angles, RANGE for distance, PVT for complete state
+ObservabilityAZEL/RADEC for angles, RANGE for distance, DOPPLER for range-rate, PVT for complete state

-Sensor TypeGround radar (AZEL, RANGE), Optical (RADEC), GPS (PVT)
+Sensor TypeGround radar (AZEL, RANGE, DOPPLER), Optical (RADEC), RF transponder ground station (DOPPLER, RANGE), GPS (PVT)

-AvailabilityPVT requires onboard systems, ground measurements depend on pass geometry
+AvailabilityPVT requires onboard systems, ground measurements (AZEL, RADEC, RANGE, DOPPLER) depend on pass geometry

-ProcessingPVT is simplest to process, angular measurements require station location modeling
+ProcessingPVT is simplest to process, angular and Doppler measurements require station location modeling

 Reference Frames